 We helped the landlord complete the HMO application with the local authority, then when the application was registered as pending, we served new Notices.

 The landlord then got back possession in the usual way for the part of the property deemed to be in the exclusive possession of the occupiers.

 A landlord did not have evidence as to whether a deposit had been registered in a government-backed scheme for previous tenancy agreements, as his conveyancing solicitor had failed to get that information when the landlord purchased a property with a sitting tenant.

 The tenant refused to agree to a return of the deposit by way of set-off against the money that he owed in rent arrears, and refused to accept the deposit back by cheque, believing that not accepting the deposit would result in the landlord being unable to serve a Notice.

-We carried out careful checks before serving a Section 21 Notice and bringing an accelerated claim, using recent case law and evidence, and attaching a witness statement to the claim to clarify any legal issues.
+We carried out careful checks before serving a Section 21 Notice and helping the landlord to bring an accelerated claim, using recent case law and evidence, and attaching a witness statement to the claim to clarify any legal issues.
 The landlord got possession, although the tenant had significantly damaged the property.

 No tenancy agreement?